This shark is ovoviviparous, which means that the eggs develop and hatch inside the female and she gives birth to live babies.

 Status of the fishery

-- Little is known about the size of the fishery and/or population relative to the size prior to 1992-1995 regulations
+- Little is known about the size of the fishery and/or population relative to the size prior to 1992-1995 regulations.

-- Most caught and reported are recreational, non-commercial fishers
+- Most caught and reported are recreational, non-commercial fishers.

 Potential ecosystem impacts

-- Regulation established in 1992 has helped populations recover in San Francisco Bay and beyond
+- Regulation established in 1992 has helped populations recover in San Francisco Bay and beyond.

-- White meat
+- The meat is edible.

 Description of meat